On Waring numbers of henselian rings: Introduction

 For a ring $R$ and a positive integer $n$, we define its $n$th Waring number $w_n(R)$ as the smallest positive integer $g$ such that any sum of $n$th powers is a sum of at most $g$ $n$th powers.
 If no such number exists, we put $w_n(R)=\infty$.
 Of course $w_1(R)=1$ for any ring $R$.
-We define $n$th level of $R$ as the smallest positive integer $g$ such that $-1$ can be written as a sum of $g$ $n$th powers.
+We define the $n$th level of $R$ as the smallest positive integer $g$ such that $-1$ can be written as a sum of $g$ $n$th powers and denote it by $s_n(R)$.
 We put $s_n(R)=\infty$ if such number does not exist.
 Clearly, for odd $n$ we have $s_n(R)=1$.

 In the literature, there is a notion of $2$-Pythagoras number, which in our language is just $w_2$.
 Also, higher Pythagoras numbers are considered, however they are usually considered only for even powers.
-Since in this paper we will consider both odd and ever powers, we decided to adopt the name Waring numbers for the aforementioned invariants.
+Since in this paper we will consider both odd and even powers, we decided to adopt the name Waring numbers for the aforementioned invariants.

 The first result about $2$nd Waring number of a ring was famous Lagrange Four Square Theorem, which in modern language states that the $2$nd Waring number of the ring of integers and the field of rationals is equal to $4$ i.e. $w_2(\mathbb{Z})=w_2(\Q)=4$.
 In general, it is a very difficult task to determine whether $n$th Waring number is finite or not.
 There are also some results in this manner for the rings of $k$-regulous functions on $\R^n$ (see \cite{banecki}).